cioccarellia/lib-template-android/README.md

 At this point you have the template configured and ready to be worked on.

-It is recommended to run the action `dependencyUpdates` to check what is updated and what not (Gradle version, plugin, kotlin version and dependencies).
+It is recommended to run `dependencyUpdates` to check what is updated and what not (Gradle version, plugin, kotlin version and dependencies).

 # Github Workflows
 There are a few workflows what work out of the box: